Lokal-Container/Mogi/check-fontbakery/ttf/fontbakery-check-LCMogi-A.md

 * uni2198.ss01 (component uni2197.ss01)
 * arrowleft.ss01 (component arrowright.ss01)
 * uni2196.ss01 (component uni2197.ss01)
+* uni25C0 (component uni25B6)
+* uni25C2 (component uni25B8)
  [code: transformed-components]
+</div></details><details><summary>🔥 <b>FAIL:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

+>
+>The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
+>
+>For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
+>
+>Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
+>
+* 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

+	- acutecomb

+	- dotbelowcomb

+	- hookabovecomb

+	- tildecomb

+	- uni0302

+	- uni0306

+	- uni0312

+	- uni031B

+	- uni0326

+	- uni0335

+	- 3 more.

+Use -F or --full-lists to disable shortening of long lists. [code: unattached-dotted-circle-marks]
 </div></details><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

 >